ITRS-Group/cordial/integrations/servicenow/README.md

       ```

     * `Key`

       The path to a TLS private key file.

 * `ServiceNow`

   * `Instance` **Router Only**

     The Service Now instance name.
 If the name does _not_ contain a dot (`.`) then it is suffixed with `.service-now.com` otherwise it is assumed to have a domain name (or be an IP address) and is used as is.

   * `Username` **Router Only**

     The Service Now API username.
+This, and a password, are required even if OAuth2 is configured.
+See the documentation links below.

   * `Password` **Router Only**

     A password for the user above.
 This takes precedence over `PasswordFile` below.
 Passwords can be encoded using Geneos style `+encs+...` AES256 values.
 The format is documented in [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString).
 Keyfiles and encoded strings can be created either using the details in the [Secure Passwords](https://docs.itrsgroup.com/docs/geneos/6.0.0/Gateway_Reference_Guide/gateway_secure_passwords.htm) documentation or by using the [`geneos`](https://github.com/ITRS-Group/cordial/tree/main/tools/geneos) tool's `aes` commands.

   * `PasswordFile` **Router Only** - **Deprecated**
     A path to a file containing the plain text password for the user above.
 This file should be protected with Linux permissions 0600 to prevent unauthorised access.
 If a tilde (`~`) is the first character then the path is relative to the user home directory. e.g. `~/.snowpw`
     This setting has been deprecated in favour of encoded value expansion for `Password` above.

   * `ClientID` **Router Only**

   * `ClientSecret` **Router Only**

     If these configuration values are supplied then the router will use a 2-legged OAuth2 flow to obtain a token and auto refresh token.
 This requires OAuth to be configured and enabled in your Service Now instance.
 OAuth is not attempted if the instance name contains a dot (`.`) which indicates that you are using a non-SaaS/cloud instance.

     `ClientSecret` can be encoded like `Password` above.

     See the following document for more information:

     * <https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/security/task/t_SettingUpOAuth.html>

     Note: You must still supply a suitable username and password as documented in the following:

     * <https://docs.servicenow.com/bundle/rome-platform-administration/page/administer/security/reference/r_OAuthAPIRequestParameters.html>

   * `SearchType` **Router Only**
     There are two search types for `cmdb_ci` table queries, `simple` and any other value.
 When using `simple` the query format is `[TABLE:]FIELD=VALUE`.
 The `TABLE` defaults to `cmdb_ci` if not supplied. `FIELD` and `VALUE` are partially validated by simply (hence the name) splitting on the first `=` found.
 No further validation of the contents of the two parameters is done.
     Is the `SearchType` is not set to `simple` then the query is passed through as-is to the Service Now API.

   * `QueryResponseFields` **Router Only**

     A comma separated list of fields to return when calling the request-all-incident endpoint.

   * `IncidentTable` **Router Only**

     The `incident` table to use.
 Normally this is `incident` but there may be circumstances where there are multiple similar tables in their Service Now implementation.
 There is no way to change this at run-time and if support is required for multiple tables then you can run multiple routers listening on different ports.

   * `GeneosSeverityStates` **Client only**

     User-defined mapping from the `-severity` flag to field values to pass to the router.
 Each entry is of the form:
     `KEY: FIELD=VALUE[,...]`

     The `KEY` is the value passed by the `-severity` flag and, depending how it is called, this could be a word a numeric value.
 Like all YAML keys this is case insensitive, so `CRITICAL`, `critical` and `Critical` are all treated equally.

     The `FIELD=VALUE` list is a comma-separated list of key/value pairs for fields to pass to the router.
 These are case sensitive.
 Leading and trailing spaces are trimmed from each key/value pair.

   * `IncidentDefaults` **Client Only**

     These defaults are applied to any unset fields and passed to the router.
 Further details below

   * `IncidentStates` **Router Only**

     A list of numeric `state` values that map to named set(s) of defaults (defined by `IncidentStateDefaults` below) to apply to incidents depending on the `state` of the incident after initial lookup. `0` (zero) is used when no active incident match is found.

   * `IncidentStateDefaults` **Router Only**

     A list of named defaults to apply to the incident depending on the `state` match above.
 These are in the form `field: value`.

 ### Configuration Security and other features